openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCFinishMovePath.md

 ---
 title: OnNPCFinishMovePath
 sidebar_label: OnNPCFinishMovePath
-description: This callback is called when a NPC finishes moving along a predefined path.
+description: This callback is called when an NPC finishes moving along a predefined path.
 tags: ["npc", "movement", "path"]
 ---